-The proposed single-family dwelling is consistent with the County's certified Local Coastal Program in that a single family dwelling is a principal permitted use in the RB (Ocean Beach Residential) zone district with an approved Coastal Development Permit.
+This finding can be made, the proposed single-family dwelling is consistent with the County's certified Local Coastal Program in that a single family dwelling is a principal permitted use in the RB (Ocean Beach Residential) zone district with an approved Coastal Development Permit.
 General Plan policy 6.2.15 allows for development on existing lots of record in areas subject to storm wave inundation or beach or bluff erosion within existing developed neighborhoods and where technical reports demonstrate that the potential hazards can be mitigated over the 100-year lifetime of the structure.